bornalgo/cpp-expression-conversions/README.md

    2. `D`: Operand, add it to the prefix expression: `Stack: )`, `Prefix: "D"`
    3. `-`: Operator, push it onto the stack: `Stack: -)`, `Prefix: "D"`
    4. `C`: Operand, add it to the prefix expression: `Prefix: "CD"`
-   5. `(`: Openning parenthesis.
+   5. `(`: Opening parenthesis.
 Pop operators from the stack and add them to the prefix expression until a closing parenthesis is encountered: `Stack: empty`,    `Prefix: "CD-"`.
    6. `*`: Operator, push it onto the stack: `Stack: *`, `Prefix: "CD-"`.
    7. `B`: Operand, add it to the prefix expression: `Prefix: "CD-B"`.
    8. `+`: Operator, push it onto the stack while poping higher precedence operators: `Stack: +`, `Prefix: "CD-B*"`.